Mvwestbury/Iterative_mapping/README.md

 - MITObimming.sh will run mitobim with various mismatch values (0 1 3 5 10 15) - note you will need to specify the full paths for this to work

-As it is a little annoying to get to the correct folder and create a consensus fasta when doing multiple MITObim runs, I created Cons.sh to do this relatively easily.
+As it is a little annoying to get to the correct folder and retrieve the final consensus fasta when doing multiple MITObim runs, I created Cons.sh to do this relatively easily.